 The Finlandia- and Runeberg Prize-nominated author of O returns with a dazzling, genre-defying novel that captures the zeitgeist of our time.

-In its titular homage to Rimbaud, Liukkonen proves himself to be a seer of the big questions of our time, with influences of Foster Wallace and Mishima in evidence in this brilliant, new novel.
+In its titular homage to Rimbaud’s reference to death, Liukkonen proves himself to be a seer of the big questions of the era, with influences of Foster Wallace and Mishima in evidence in this brilliant, new novel.

 English sample translation 59 pp.